-To me bipolar and lying have always been connected.
-I grew up surrounded by bipolar liars – my parents, my grandparents, aunts, cousins – my sisters – and I have told more than my own share of lies.
+In my personal experience, lying and Bipolar Disorder have always gone hand in hand.
+I grew up surrounded by what I call ‘Bipolar liars.’
+My parents, grandparents, aunts, cousins, and sisters were plagued with a chronic problem with lying and I have told more than my own share of lies.

-So is lying a symptom of bipolar disorder?
+Can lying be a symptom of Bipolar Disorder?

-Lying does NOT appear in any list of bipolar disorder symptoms.
-In that strict sense, it is not part of the clinical criteria.
+Lying does not specifically appear in the criteria of Bipolar Disorder symptoms.
+Therefore, in the strict sense, it is not part of the clinical criteria.

-However, many of us have had life experiences that lead us to conclude there is a definite connection between bipolar and lying.
+However, many of us with the disorder, and those of us with loved ones who have struggled with Bipolar Disorder, have had life experiences that lead us to conclude there is a definite connection between Bipolar Disorder and lying.

-Why is this so?
-Well, for starters, everybody lies!
+Before we get into the reasons people with Bipolar Disorder tend to engage in what sometimes seems like a constant stream of lying, let’s start by clarifying that everybody lies!
 In fact, “everybody lies” is one of today’s pop culture mantras.
-It is the signature line of Dr House on tv, and you can even buy a t-shirt proclaiming “everybody lies”.
+It is the signature line of Dr. House on TV, and you can even buy a t-shirt with the saying, “Everybody lies”.

-So in fairness to all of us with bipolar disorder, the issue could be more fairly cast as “do people with bipolar disorder tell EXTRA lies?”
+So, in fairness to all of us with Bipolar Disorder, the issue could be more accurately cast as whether people with Bipolar Disorder lie a little (or a lot) more than the average person.

-Much as I hate to say it, my own experience leads me to say YES!
+As much as I hate to say it, my own experience leads me to say, yes!
+People with Bipolar Disorder engage in what I consider “serial lying.”

-First, let’s quickly review why people (and that is, ALL people) are sometimes untruthful.
+First, let’s quickly review why people (and I mean all people) are sometimes not entirely truthful.
 In general, folks lie because:

 1. They feel guilt and/or shame.